Is Christ Clarion a social or academic preschool?

 A week in January has been reserved for parent/teacher conferences.
 We have found this exchange of ideas and information to be invaluable in helping us to understand your child's needs.
 All parents will be asked to schedule an appointment in January.
 However, this does not mean that we don't want to see you until then.
 Please do talk to us from time to time about your child's progress.
 If there seems to be any kind of problem at school, we will notify you.
 If you have a problem, or are concerned about something, please call us either at school or at home.
 Feel free to call for a conference at any time during the year.
-Two year old teachers do not hold conferences in January, they are able to speak to parents at drop off and pick up.
+Two year old teachers will not be holding conferences.

 Is it required that my child be toilet trained?

 When children are registered for Preschool as early as January, it is difficult to predict where a child will be in the toilet training process by September.
 While we are aware that each child has their own timetable, our facility is registered with the NYS Education Department and regulations require that all students in the 3s, 4s, and 5 year old classes be toilet trained.
 Children are required to be toilet trained by the first day of school.
 We are happy to support your efforts, and will assist the children as needed with accidents.
 If your child is not reliably toilet trained by October 15th we kindly request that you keep your child at home to focus on this training, as consistency is essential in developing this skill.
 We will be happy to support your efforts when your child returns to school.

 We do know that accidents will happen.
 Please don't worry about this.
 Your child will always be treated with respect and understanding.
 If a change is needed, we have clean clothing at school for this purpose.
 Please launder it for us and return it during the next class.

 We celebrate any religious and cultural holidays that reflect the experiences of the children in our classes.
 It is an educational experience for the children to be exposed to the holidays their friends celebrate.